Ginger Molasses Cookies

 - Place on the baking tray, making sure to leave space for them to spread.
 Bake in a preheated oven for 8 to 9 minutes until the top is cracked.

-Pro tip – Larger cookies will take about 10 minutes and vise versa. - Cool on a cookie tray for 5 minutes.
+Pro tip – Larger cookies will take about 10 minutes and vice versa. - Cool on a cookie tray for 5 minutes.
 Then, transfer to a wire rack to cool completely before you transfer to a cookie jar.

 Variations to the molasses cookies?